H519: Parents' Medical Bill of Rights. Latest Version

 § 90‑21.4.
 Responsibility, liability and immunity of physicians.

-(a) Any physician licensed to practice medicine in North Carolina providing health services to a minor under the terms, conditions and circumstances of this Article shall not be held liable in any civil or criminal action for providing such services without having obtained permission from the minor's parent, legal guardian, person standing in loco parentis, or a legal custodian other than a parent when granted specific authority in a custody order to consent to medical or psychiatric treatment.
-The physician shall not be relieved on the basis of this Article from liability for negligence in the diagnosis and treatment of a minor.
+(a) Any physician physician, physician assistant, or nurse practitioner licensed to practice medicine in North Carolina providing health services to a minor under the terms, conditions and circumstances of this Article shall not be held liable in any civil or criminal action for providing such services without having obtained permission from the minor's parent, legal guardian, person standing in loco parentis, or a legal custodian other than a parent when granted specific authority in a custody order to consent to medical or psychiatric treatment.
+The physician physician, physician assistant, or nurse practitioner shall not be relieved on the basis of this Article from liability for negligence in the diagnosis and treatment of a minor.

-(b) The physician shall not notify a parent, legal guardian, person standing in loco parentis, or a legal custodian other than a parent when granted specific authority in a custody order to consent to medical or psychiatric treatment, without the permission of the minor, concerning the medical health services set out in G.S.
-90‑21.5(a), unless the situation in the opinion of the attending physician indicates that notification is essential to the life or health of the minor.
+(b) The physician physician, physician assistant, or nurse practitioner shall not notify a parent, legal guardian, person standing in loco parentis, or a legal custodian other than a parent when granted specific authority in a custody order to consent to medical or psychiatric treatment, without the permission of the minor, concerning the medical health services set out in G.S.
+90‑21.5(a), unless the situation in the opinion of the attending physician physician, physician assistant, or nurse practitioner indicates that notification is essential to the life or health of the minor.
 If a parent, legal guardian[,] person standing in loco parentis, or a legal custodian other than a parent when granted specific authority in a custody order to consent to medical or psychiatric treatment contacts the physician concerning the treatment or medical services being provided to the minor, the physician may give information.

 § 90‑21.5.
 Minor's consent sufficient for certain medical health services.

-(b) Any minor who is emancipated may consent to any medical treatment, dental services, and health services for himself that minor or for his that minor's child.
+(b) Any minor who is emancipated may consent to any medical treatment, dental and health services for himself or for his child.

 § 90‑21.5B.
 Parental access to minors' medical records.

-(a) Parents have the right to access and review all medical records of their minor child, including medical records of care for which the minor may give effective consent under G.S.
-90‑21.5(a).
+(a) Except as provided in this section, parents and legal guardians have the right to access and review all medical records of their minor child, including medical records of care for which the minor may give effective consent under G.S.
+90‑21.5.

-(3) The parent is the subject of an investigation for a crime committed against the minor child and a law enforcement agency or official has requested that the medical records not be released.
+(4) The parent or legal guardian is the subject of an investigation for a crime committed against the minor and a law enforcement agency or official has requested that the medical records not be released.